ideck802/media_center/README.md

 This is an in-development media center app written in python and js for desktop.
 It works on Windows and Linux (I've only tested it on kubuntu so far)

 Features
-- Uses vlc as the backend and eel for the gui
+- Uses vlc as the backend and eel with chrome for the gui
 - Add movie, show, and music folders
 - Auto scan and download movie and show metadata from themoviedb (can correct if wrong)
 - With subtitle and multi audio track support